ooseni/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. This creates a script that lists environment variables.

 5. This creates a script that lists all local variables and environment variables, and functions.

+6. This creates a script that creates a new local variable.